dbcook/anycubic-sla-printers/README.md

 using it.
 This will become my first try at getting output from Prusa to print on my M5s.
 See the workflow outlined in [this reddit post](https://www.reddit.com/r/AnyCubicPhotonMonoX/comments/uvyi3q/anyone_use_prusaslicer_for_anycubic_photon/)

+This workflow amounts to:
+1. Load your .stl design file (from OnShape, OpenSCAD, etc.) into PrusaSlicer
+1. Set up the layout and add supports in PrusaSlicer
+  1. How to get printer physical params (build volume etc.) set for the Anycubic printer?
+  1. Just change file output extension in Anycubic printer def?
+1. Slice and save to a .sl1 file (the format for Prusa's SLA printer)
+1. Read the .sl1 with UVTools and convert to the needed Anycubic file type
+1. Write the resulting Anycubic file to a USB drive and transfer to the printer.

 If I have enough time (unlikely) I may look at splicing some of the UVTools output code into a PR for PrusaSlicer, assuming the licenses are compatible.